internetisgone/bandcamp-label-scraper/README.md

 ### set up
 in `main.py`,
 - put label(s) to scrape in `label_links`
-- adjust proxy port and address accordingly
+- adjust proxy settings accordingly
 - set `include_release_date` to `True` to include release date in the result csv

 ### run